 Michigan State University is known for its beautiful campus.
-It is even one of the aspects touted on the president’s website.
 The Landscape Services department balances the university’s operational and aesthetic missions while using environmentally-friendly practices in grounds care and upkeep.

 Biofuel from waste

 Landscape waste such as mulch is being used as a source of biofuel in the T.B.
 Simon Power Plant.
 It is combined with coal to reduce the amount of total coal used.
 In addition to being a cleaner source of fuel, the woody material is a renewable resource from campus landscape.
 As much as 8,000 to 9,000 tons of wood chips are used as biofuel annually.
 Learn more about how MSU generates power.

 Several landscaping solutions are used to manage stormwater runoff to naturally cleanse the water and to reduce the risk of flooding.

 Trees are one of the most valuable natural energy-savers on campus.
 Shading reduces cooling costs.
 They act as windbreaks, which reduces heating costs.
 Trees also reduce heat islands that occur over hard surfaces in urban environments.